 Adjust Baby’s sleep schedule.
 Sometimes babies won’t sleep in the bassinet because they’re simply not tired!
 Here are some clues that you might be putting your little one down before they’re ready to jet off to dreamland: Your baby fights falling asleep for 30 to 60 minutes, shows no sign of fatigue at bedtime, and/or wakes in the middle of the night or very early the next day feeling refreshed and raring to go.
 To help, try pushing your lights-out routine 15 minutes later every two to three nights to land on the right bedtime.
 On the flipside, your baby’s bedtime may be too late if they fight asleep for 30 to 60 minutes, is moody and irritable, often falls asleep in the car or stroller during the day, takes naps that last over two hours, and/or rubs their eyes, yawns, and is cranky at bedtime.
 Here, move your lights-out routine 15 minutes earlier.

 Practice the 5 S’s.
 Swaddling, shushing, and swinging are integral elements of the famed 5 S’s for soothing babies and settling them for sleep.
 (There’s a reason the 5 S’s are taught in hospitals and parenting clinics across America!)
 Each one mimics a key soothing sensation your wee one experienced in the womb, which turns on Baby’s calming reflex, nature’s “off switch” for fussing and “on switch” for sleep.
 For example, swaddling recreates the snug hug Baby felt in utero and decreases startling, which increases sleep.
 Shushing (aka white noise) mimics the constant and comforting drone your little one heard before being born…and it drowns out both external and internal sleep disturbances.
 Meanwhile, swinging/rocking has been calming babies for all eternity.
 And research shows that it reduces crying, helps babies fall asleep faster, and improves overall sleep quality.
-SNOO is the only smart bassinet that features safe swaddling, all-nap and all-night white noise, and safe rocking throughout sleep.
+SNOO is the only smart bassinet that features a unique swaddle that clips into the bed to keep babies on the back, all-nap and all-night white noise, and safe rocking throughout sleep.
 (Baby swings are never a safe spot for babies to sleep .)

 Lay your baby down awake.
 Placing an already sleeping baby in a bassinet not only can set off their startle reflex, waking them…it keeps them from learning that bassinets are for sleep.
 The goal: Put your baby in their bassinet when they’re calm and drowsy and on the verge of sleep.
 If your bub dozes before you’re able to transition to the bassinet, gently rouse your baby with a light tickle until their eyes open.
 After a few seconds, Baby’s eyes will close again and slide back to sleep.
 While waking a sleeping baby may sound ludicrous, this practice is the first step to help your baby learn that they have the power to self soothe.
 (See the SNOO exception below.)